A New Style of Menstrual Cup?

-In order to prevent things like yeast infections or bacterial vaginosis, you’ll want to keep the Ziggy Cup extra clean.
+In order to prevent things like yeast infections or bacterial vaginosis, you’ll want to keep it extra clean.
 It also goes a long way towards reducing your risk of Bacterial Vaginosis (BV).

 You should wash your menstrual cup well every time you take it out.
 You can use a mild soap or menstrual cup wash and warm water.

 The Ziggy Menstrual Cup is made from medical grade silicone, the same material as most other menstrual cups so any cleaning instructions for those cups also apply to this one.